Nirma University Law Admission 2025

 Grade 'A+' accredited by NAAC

-Students who are aiming to enrol in a three-year law course should be aware of the 3-year LLB syllabus to have a clear understanding of course outcome of the programme.
+Students who are aiming to enrol in a three-year law course should be aware of the 3-year LLB syllabus 2025-26 to have a clear understanding of course outcome of the programme.
+The syllabus of the 3-year LLB programme covers different areas of law to provide a sound conceptual understanding in legal concepts.
 Many colleges, institutes and universities in India affiliated to the Bar Council of India offer a 3-year LLB programme.
-The LLB syllabus across different colleges is more or less the same.
-A 3-year LLB is a three year law programme open to graduates in any stream.
+The LLB syllabus across different colleges is more or less the same, with slight variations. in optional subjects.
+The syllabus of a 3-year LLB is the same as the legal subjects of a 5-year integrated LLB programme that combines law with other subjects such as arts, commerce, management, science, and more.
+A 3-year LLB is a three-year law programme open to graduates in any stream.

 Announcement: India's Biggest Admission Fair for UG Programs.
 Register